GuillermoBustosPerez/Texture-analysis/Report/Texture_analysis.md

 Another option is to focus directly on individual lithic artifacts to determine the degree of alteration that they have undergone
 \[[8](#ref-chu_micro-abrasion_2015),[9](#ref-levi_sala_use_1986)\].
-Although being more time consuming, this type of analysis provides a higher resolution, allowing to establish a graduation in the degree of post-depositional alterations, combine individual data of stone tools with spatial analysis, possible dissection of archaeological episodes, or to detect several episodes of recycling.
+Although being more time consuming, this type of analysis allows to individually establish a graduation in the degree of post-depositional alterations.
+Furthermore, it can be combined with spatial analysis, possible dissection of archaeological episodes, or to detect several episodes of recycling.
 Individual determination of degree of alteration undergone by a lithic artifact uses microscopic analysis to measure ridge width, visually analyze the surface to determine the existence and intensity of abrasion, and examine the edges to determine the presence of detachments coming from particle impact or dulling of the edges in more extreme cases
 \[[10](#ref-bustos-perez_experimental_2019)–[12](#ref-shackley_stream_1974)\].

-Post-depositional alterations can affect and interact with stone tools in two broad ways which will be recorded by the tool surface.
+Post-depositional alterations can affect and interact with stone tools in two broad ways.
 First, the type of fluvial sedimentary processes which can affect lithic artifacts.
-Fluvial sedimentary processes are characterized by particle transport and these processes are not homogeneous.
+Fluvial sedimentary processes are characterized by particle transport.
 Lithic artifacts can form part of these process as another particle, or remain static and be affected by particles being transported.
-Commonly, three modes of particle transport are described in fluvial sedimentary contexts: rolling, sliding and saltation \[[13](#ref-alhusban_assessing_2021)\], although the last one is not a common form of alteration in the case of stone tools \[[4](#ref-petraglia_water_1994)\].
+Commonly, three modes of particle transport are described in fluvial sedimentary contexts: rolling, sliding and saltation \[[13](#ref-alhusban_assessing_2021)\], although the last one is not a common form of alteration in the case of stone tools
+\[[4](#ref-petraglia_water_1994)\].
 Additional to alterations coming from fluvial contexts, stone artifacts might also be affected by aeolian particle transport, usually resulting in wind abrasion
 \[[14](#ref-stapert_natural_1976)\].
 The second factor of variability affecting post-depositional alterations of stone tools is the degree of exposure and speed on which a stone tool enters the archaeological